TheAwesomeShaz/tower-defense/README.md

 <br>

 ### DESCRIPTION
-- Normal tower defense game where you have to stop catapults from getting to the end point of the road by placing towers which cost gold..<br>
+- Normal tower defense game where you have to stop catapults from getting to the end point by placing towers which cost gold..<br>
 - you have a certain amount of gold, the gold decreases by a certain value if a catapult reaches the end point,<br>
 - the gold increases by a certain value if you kill a catapult..
 The difficulty gets ramped up as the level goes on..
 - The level just restarts when you die and there is no win condition, survive as long as u can..